 In the event of an emergency in your area, local police or emergency personnel may send out notifications.
 Choose how you want to receive them: landline, email, cell, text or TTY/TDD.
-Register for local emergency alerts.
-In the event of a wide-spread emergency, information will go out via OEM’s public information blog and MCUrgent, our social media emergency notification system.
-Get messages on Facebook, Twitter or by text message.
+Register for local and county emergency alerts via our new alert system, AlertMorris.

 For residents with special needs and their families, friends and associates, this special needs registry at NJ Register Ready will help emergency responders know who needs special assistance in a disaster or other emergency.

 Family Preparedness Basics

 Is your family prepared for a public health emergency or disaster?
 Read the family preparedness guide, fill out the emergency checklist, and make sure everyone in the family fills out a preparedness card and keeps it handy.

 Morris County Emergency Information

 We Prepare Everyday